schatzlab/appliedgenomics2018/assignments/assignment2/README.md

 - Question 2a.
 How many kmers occur exactly 50 times?
 [Hint: try `jellyfish histo`]
 - Question 2b.
 What are the top 10 most frequently occurring kmers [Hint: try `jellyfish dump` along with `sort` and `head`]
 - Question 2c.
 What is the estimated genome size based on the kmer frequencies?
 [Hint: upload the jellyfish histogram to [GenomeScope](http://genomescope.org)]
 - Question 2d.
 How well does the GenomeScope genome size estimate compare to the reference genome?
+[Hint: In a sentence or two]

 #### Question 3.
 De novo assembly [10 pts]

 Assemble the reads using `Spades`.
 Spades will *not* run on Mac or Windows, you must use a linux environment.

 - Question 3a.
 How many contigs were produced?
-[Hint: try `grep -c '>' contigs.fa`]
+[Hint: try `grep -c '>' contigs.fasta`]
 - Question 3b.
 What is the total length of the contigs?
 [Hint: try `samtools faidx`, plus a short script/excel]
 - Question 3c.
 What is the size of your large contig?
 [Hint: check `samtools faidx` plus `sort -n`]
 - Question 3d.
 What is the contig N50 size?
 [Hint: Write a short script, or use excel]